ILMxLAB (Lucasfilm)

 ILMxLAB Experience Launch Page

-As the UI Lead, I was responsible for end-to-end design for all in-game UI features.
+As the UI Lead, I owned end-to-end design for all in-game UI features.
 Menus, typography, icons, AR-in-VR hud elements, custom UI shaders, tutorials, localization, settings, motion graphics.
 I also designed all the mission progression, challenges, journal, and worked with game designers to untangle the spaghetti of nonlinear story progression.
 Shipped in Unreal Engine.

 I was the first UI/UX designer ever hired at ILM.
-I shipped all the UI for the first launch in November 2020 in just 5 months, working mostly with the art director, game director, and engineering leads.
-For our follow-up release 10 months later, I maintained and improved core features and also expanded on augmenting storytelling with more in-world UI.
+I shipped all the UI for the first launch in November 2020 in just 5 months, working mostly with the art director, game director, game designers, and engineering leads.

 With so many different mechanics to represent, I championed a philosophy of 'less is more'.